-To illustrate the CTA's performance in relation to its peers, the following performance analysis utilizes the 2022 National Transit Database (NTD; data can be found at Federal Transit Administration (dot.gov)).
-The selection of similar transit agencies is based on the size of the urban area served, the urban characteristics of the service area, and the size of the transit system.
-A comparative analysis on agency performance is noted in the following page.
+To illustrate the CTA's performance related to its peers, the following analysis was completed using the most recent data from the National Transit Database (NTD) for fiscal year 2022.
+This data can be accessed through the Federal Transit Administration (dot.gov)).
+In selecting comparable transit agencies, we considered factors such as the size of the urban area served, the service area's urban characteristics, and the transit system's overall size.
+The comparative analysis of agency performance that follows provides insights into the CTA's operational efficiency, ridership trends, and financial metrics compared to our peers.